Teaching team: Mr D Brady, Dr D Burke, Mr S Marsh, Miss J Mawn

 “The important thing is to not stop questioning.
 Curiosity has its own reason for existence.
 One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvellous structure of reality.
 It is enough if one tries merely to comprehend a little of this mystery each day."
 (Einstein)

 Year 7: Here we develop a basic grounding in energy, forces, energy resources, motion, magnetism and electromagnetism.

 Year 8: Here we develop a basic grounding in electricity, waves, thermal transfer and space.

 GCSE Course Content

-Year 9: The GCSE course begins in Year 9, looking in more depth at energy, energy resources, the partical model of matter and waves.
+Year 9: The GCSE course begins in Year 9, looking in more depth at energy, energy resources, the particle model of matter.

 Curriculum Outline: waves completed, forces, energy, electricity